seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_08"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 8.
 Using "request" to get "sb" (in class)</h2>

-The pytest <code>request</code> fixture can also be used to get the <code>sb</code> fixture from inside a Python class.
+The pytest <code translate="no">request</code> fixture can also be used to get the <code translate="no">sb</code> fixture from inside a Python class.
 Here's an example of that:

 ```python
 class Test_Request_Fixture: